encode/django-rest-framework/docs/api-guide/fields.md

 A field class that validates a dictionary of objects.
 The keys in `DictField` are always assumed to be string values.

-**Signature**: `DictField(child)`
+**Signature**: `DictField(child=None)`

 - `child` - A field instance that should be used for validating the values in the dictionary.
-If this argument is not provided then values in the mapping will not be validated.
+If this argument is not provided or is `None` then values in the mapping will not be validated.

 For example, to create a field that validates a mapping of strings to strings, you would write something like this: